Family of Texas man who died after altercation with jailers wants federal investigation

 The family of a Texas man who died after an altercation with jailers, including one who pinned his knee to the inmate’s back, on Tuesday called for a federal investigation into the practices at the jail.

-Anthony Johnson Jr., 31, a former Marine, died April 21 after the the altercation that officials said began when Johnson resisted jailers’ orders during a search for contraband.
+Anthony Johnson Jr., 31, a former Marine, died April 21 after the altercation, which officials said began when Johnson resisted jailers’ orders during a search for contraband.
 The Tarrant County Medical Examiner last week ruled the death a homicide due to asphyxia, or suffocation.

 “This family wants more than anything else to see that there’s going to be change in the Tarrant County Jail because parents are not supposed to bury their children,” Washington said.

-Waybourn has said that Moreno shouldn’t have used his knee because Johnson was already handcuffed.
+Waybourn has said that Moreno should not have used his knee when Johnson was already handcuffed.
 Waybourn initially fired both Moreno and Lt.
-Joel Garcia, the supervisor on duty, but reinstated them about a week later and put them on paid administrative leave because the sheriff’s office said the firings didn’t follow official protocol.
+Joel Garcia, the supervisor on duty, but reinstated them about a week later and put them on paid administrative leave because the sheriff’s office said the dismissals did not follow official protocol.

 “We have people who are incompetent, untrained and inhumane,” working at the jail, Johnson’s father, Anthony Johnson Sr., said at the news conference.

-Johnson had been arrested two days before his death for allegedly using a knife to threaten the driver of a vehicle.
-His family has told the Fort Worth Star-Telegram he’d been suffering from a mental health crisis.
+Anthony Johnson Jr. had been arrested two days before his death for allegedly using a knife to threaten the driver of a vehicle.
+His family has told the Fort Worth Star-Telegram he was suffering from a mental health crisis.

 Randy Moore, an attorney for Garcia, said in a text to The Associated Press that Garcia’s role in the fight was limited and that the use of force was necessary.
 Moreno’s attorney did not immediately return a phone message on Tuesday.